-As part of an ongoing initiative we are releasing individual articles, every two weeks, we started with the Spring edition 'Open Source Thinking: a developing praxis' and now move on to the Winter 2016 edition.
+As part of an ongoing initiative we are releasing individual articles, every two weeks approx.

-[Please click on the author's name to open a PDF Copy]
+[Please click on the author's name to read the full article]

 How to access the full edition?